 Could those who reward others who have been falsely accused of negative behavior be acting to lower the chances of them being falsely accused of the same thing?
 Could the people who reward the victims of false accusations be attempting to lower the chances of their own legitimate bad behavior being brought to light?

 Justice, and the Interest of What Led to a False Accusation

 Let’s begin with the safe assumption that most people don’t yearn to be falsely accused.
 We are typically careful about which ways our behavior can be misinterpreted to be malicious when it isn’t.
-An example of this is simply being a healthy, strong, adult man spending a little too long looking at children playing at recess in the school yard.
+An example of this is simply being a healthy, strong, adult man spending a little too long looking at children playing in the school yard.

 In an attempt to determine what led to the false accusation taking place, we develop an interest in those who’ve been attacked by their accusers.
 The victims of false accusations are therefore given a voice to tell their story.
 They’re treated well in order to be motivated to share the details of their accusations.

 An attack which is proven to be unjust, is an easy target for revenge.
-What better thing to empty the tank filled with desire for revenge on, than those who’ve attacked the innocent.
-Once a false accusation is discovered, the will to help the accused captivates our vengeful interest.
-We seek to empower the people who’ve been wrongfully attacked.
-We seek to support them, even if merely with our attention, to enact justice and bring the scales to balance.
-The overall task of enacting proper punishment on those who falsely accuse others of malicious things, is to prevent onlookers from partaking in the same behavior.
-We, potentially, have a personal stake in preventing others from falsely accusing those around them (anyone can be falsely accused).
-It is this personal stake which motivates the desire to deter people from falsely throwing accusations around.
+What better thing to empty the tank filled with desire for revenge on, than on those who’ve attacked the innocent.
+Once a false accusation is discovered, the will to help the accused captivates our vengeful interests.

-The malicious onlookers in the situation at hand will have other motives.
-A false accusation is a good opportunity to advertise that accusations of bad behavior should not be made at whim.
-A person who constantly has red sclerae (white part of the eyes) from smoking Marijuana before coming into work will likely defend someone falsely accused of doing the same.
+The ones who are actually guilty of a crime someone else was falsely accused of will see this as an opportunity to deter others from making similar accusations.
+A false accusation is a good opportunity to deter people’s desires to accuse others of crimes which you are guilty of.
+For example, a person who constantly has red sclerae (white part of the eyes) from smoking Marijuana before coming into work will likely vehemently defend someone falsely accused of doing the same.
 Though the accusation they witness is a false one, if accusations like that become more common, they become likelier to get caught actually doing the deed.
 It is thereby in the best interest of the innocent as well as guilty to deter anyone from making false accusations lightly.